The Rolling Stones: 1965–1966: Worldwide fame, musical expansion

+1967: Drug charges, Their Satanic Majesties Request

-In January 1967, Between the Buttons was released, and reached number 3 in the UK and number 2 in the US.
+In January 1967, Between the Buttons was released, and reached No. 3 in the UK and No. 2 in the US.
 It was Andrew Oldham's last venture as the Rolling Stones' producer.
 Allen Klein took over his role as the band's manager in 1965.
 Richards recalled, "There was a new deal with Decca to be made ... and he said he could do it."
-The US version included the double A-side single "Let's Spend the Night Together" and "Ruby Tuesday", which went to number 1 in the US and number 3 in the UK.
+The US version included the double A-side single "Let's Spend the Night Together" and "Ruby Tuesday", which went to No. 1 in the US and No. 3 in the UK.
 When the band went to New York to perform the numbers on The Ed Sullivan Show in January, they were ordered to change the lyrics of the refrain of "Let's Spend the Night Together" to "let's spend some time together".

 In early 1967, Jagger, Richards, and Jones began to be hounded by authorities over their recreational drug use, after the News of the World ran a three-part feature entitled "Pop Stars and Drugs: Facts That Will Shock You".
 The series described alleged LSD parties hosted by the Moody Blues and attended by top stars including the Who's Pete Townshend and Cream's Ginger Baker, and described alleged admissions of drug use by leading pop musicians.
 The first article targeted Donovan (who was raided and charged soon after); the second instalment (published on 5 February) targeted the Rolling Stones.
 A reporter who contributed to the story spent an evening at the exclusive London club Blaise's, where a member of the Rolling Stones allegedly took several Benzedrine tablets, displayed a piece of hashish, and invited his companions back to his flat for a "smoke".
 The article claimed this was Mick Jagger, but it turned out to be a case of mistaken identity; the reporter had in fact been eavesdropping on Brian Jones.
 Two days after the article was published, Jagger filed a writ for libel against the News of the World.

 A week later, on 12 February, Sussex police, tipped off by the paper, (Note: The News of the World was tipped off by Richards' Belgian chauffeur.
 The chauffeur "developed a severe perambulatory impediment after ratting the band out to the News of the World in the build-up to the Redlands raid.
 In Richards' words: 'As I heard it, he never walked the same again.' ") raided a party at Keith Richards' home, Redlands.
 No arrests were made at the time, but Jagger, Richards, and their friend art dealer Robert Fraser were subsequently charged with drug offences.
 Andrew Oldham was afraid of being arrested and fled to America.
 Richards said in 2003, "When we got busted at Redlands, it suddenly made us realize that this was a whole different ball game and that was when the fun stopped.
 Up until then it had been as though London existed in a beautiful space where you could do anything you wanted."